Opening Plenary Session – Keynote session

 8. Carbon markets / Carbon pricing, how to combine cap and trade and taxation ?

-Climate change imperatives have led different countries to implement carbon pricing schemes, often through a cap-and-trade program.
+Climate change imperatives have led different countries to implement carbon pricing schemes, either through cap-and-trade programs or carbon taxes.
 Key experiences are discussed in this plenary, to share successes and potential pitfalls.

 Chair: Christian de Perthuis, Université Paris-Dauphine